 The League of Nations: A Failing Attempt at Global Peace (APUSH Definition and Context)

-The League of Nations, a cornerstone of Woodrow Wilson's post-World War I vision, remains a pivotal topic in AP US History (APUSH).
+The League of Nations, a cornerstone of Woodrow Wilson's post-World War I vision, remains a key topic in AP US History (APUSH).
 Understanding its formation, goals, failures, and lasting impact is crucial for a comprehensive grasp of 20th-century global politics and America's role in shaping the international landscape.
-This article delves deep into the League of Nations, providing a detailed definition, exploring its successes and shortcomings, and placing it firmly within the broader context of American foreign policy and the rise of global organizations.
+This article delves deep into the League of Nations, providing a detailed definition, exploring its successes and shortcomings, and placing it firmly within the broader context of American foreign policy and the rise of global organizations Worth keeping that in mind..

 Introduction: A Dream of Collective Security

 The League of Nations, officially established in 1920, was envisioned as an international organization dedicated to maintaining world peace and preventing future conflicts.
-Born from the ashes of the devastating First World War, its primary goal was to foster collective security – the idea that an attack on one member nation would be considered an attack on all, prompting a unified response.
 This concept, however idealistic, represented a radical departure from the pre-war system of power politics and isolated national interests.
-The League's founding members hoped to create a forum for diplomatic resolution of disputes, thereby averting the catastrophic bloodshed of another global war.
-However, its ultimate failure to prevent World War II serves as a stark reminder of the complexities of international relations and the challenges of achieving lasting global peace.
+Born from the ashes of the devastating First World War, its primary goal was to develop collective security – the idea that an attack on one member nation would be considered an attack on all, prompting a unified response.
+Even so, its ultimate failure to prevent World War II serves as a stark reminder of the complexities of international relations and the challenges of achieving lasting global peace.
+Day to day, the League's founding members hoped to create a forum for diplomatic resolution of disputes, thereby averting the catastrophic bloodshed of another global war.
 Understanding this failure, and the reasons behind it, is key to understanding the development of modern international relations.

 The Fourteen Points and the League's Genesis:

 President Woodrow Wilson's Fourteen Points, presented to Congress in 1918, laid the groundwork for the League.
-The points outlined Wilson's vision for a post-war world order, emphasizing open diplomacy, self-determination for nations, and the creation of a general association of nations to ensure lasting peace.
+Worth adding: the points outlined Wilson's vision for a post-war world order, emphasizing open diplomacy, self-determination for nations, and the creation of a general association of nations to ensure lasting peace.
+Even so, wilson passionately advocated for the League, believing it to be the ultimate instrument for preventing future wars and promoting international cooperation.
+He saw it as a way to institutionalize diplomacy, providing a framework for peaceful conflict resolution and reducing the reliance on military force.
 The fourteenth point, specifically calling for this association, became the blueprint for the League of Nations.
-Wilson passionately advocated for the League, believing it to be the ultimate instrument for preventing future wars and promoting international cooperation.
-He saw it as a way to institutionalize diplomacy, providing a framework for peaceful conflict resolution and reducing the reliance on military force.
-However, Wilson's unwavering commitment to the League would ultimately clash with the realities of domestic politics and international power dynamics.
+Still, Wilson's unwavering commitment to the League would ultimately clash with the realities of domestic politics and international power dynamics.

 Structure and Function of the League: